SrujanBommena19/capstone4ds_SrujanBommena/README.md

 ## METHODOLOGY

 ### DATA ACQUISITION AND SOURCES

+The "Disease Symptoms and Patient Profile Dataset" originates from Kaggle and features structured information about demographic data as well as symptoms together with diagnosed diseases.
+The dataset originated from healthcare records which have undergone anonymization and combined with symptom assessment reports.
+The preprocessing operations start with dealing with missing data elements followed by encoding categorial attributes and performing scale normalization on numerical features to enhance both consistency and model prediction accuracy.

 An ensemble learning method called Random Forest Classifier consists of multiple decision trees in its structure.
 The model performs prediction on outcome  by collecting decision tree predictions from multiple trees that use features .

 $$